alexander-hergert/URL-shortening-API-landing-page/README.md

 - Copy the shortened link to their clipboard in a single click
 - Receive an error message when the `form` is submitted if:
   - The `input` field is empty

+## My process

+### Built with
+- React
+- Styled Components
+- Vite

+### What I learned
+- Deeper understanding of Styled Components
+- Repeating many Patterns in React
+- New API
+- Custom error messages
+- Practice transitions in React
+- New functions

+### Continued development

+- Add React DnD to reorganized items in list